royartarian/searchapi/README.md

 <h1>Search Widget</h1>

 Simple and effective Search widget with search preview built with JavaScript.
-HTML and CSS and you can configure any API to use this widget with a few changes.
+HTML and CSS You can configure any API to use this widget with a few changes.

 Any questions?